On splitting and splittable families: Splitting families

 Next we argue that the $\delta$-labeling of the elements of $S$ is equivalent to a standard arrangement up to renaming the sets.
-To begin we know the bottom element (least weight) is $\delta_\emptyset$ and we may say that the top element (greatest weight) is $\delta_{12\cdots n}$ where $n$ is the total number of sets.
-Furthermore we may assume without loss of generality that the labels up the left-hand side are $\delta_{1},\delta_{12},\ldots,\delta_{12\cdots n-1}$.
+To begin we know the bottom element (least weight) is $\delta_\emptyset$ and we can say that the top element (greatest weight) is $\delta_{12\cdots n}$ where $n$ is the total number of sets.
+Furthermore we can assume without loss of generality that the labels up the left-hand side are $\delta_{1},\delta_{12},\ldots,\delta_{12\cdots n-1}$.